Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Warmup: Non-equilibrium O(N) models in (0+1) dimensions

 where $ \rho = \boldsymbol{\phi}^T\boldsymbol{\phi}$.
 The first term amounts to an $N$-component damped harmonic oscillator with damping $\gamma$ and a 'mass' $r$.
 Overall stability is guaranteed if $u>0,\,\lambda>0$.

 Let us then neglect the non-linearities $u$ and $u'$ for the moment.
 In this case, the equation of motion describes the motion of a particle with an inertial $\sim\partial_t^2$ and a damping $\sim\partial_t$ term in an anharmonic potential.
-For $r>0,\lambda>0$, the stationary state is described by $\boldsymbol{\phi}_s=0$, but when the mass $r$ is tuned throu fieldgh zero, the potential takes a sombrero shape, and a finite condensate with density $\rho_0\equiv\boldsymbol{\phi}_s^T\boldsymbol{\phi}_s=\frac{-r}{\lambda}$ becomes the stable solution.
-The direction of the condensate vector $\boldsymbol{\phi}_s$ is chosen spontaneously.
+For $r>0,\lambda>0$, the stable state is described by $\boldsymbol{\phi}_s=0$, but when the mass $r$ is tuned through zero, the potential takes a sombrero shape, and a finite expectation value with amplitude $\rho_0\equiv\boldsymbol{\phi}_s^T\boldsymbol{\phi}_s=\frac{-r}{\lambda}$ becomes the stable solution.
+The direction of the vector $\boldsymbol{\phi}_s$ is chosen spontaneously.
 The ordering phase transition of this model (once noise is included, and in higher spatial dimension), is described by the Model A universality class of the Hohenberg-Halperin classification \cite{Hohenberg1977}.
 In fact, dropping the inertial term from scratch (but restoring noise and spatial dimensions), the model matches Model A for an $N$-component order parameter.
 More generally, the inertial term is irrelevant in the sense of the \ac{RG} for this regime of parameters, and thus does not affect the (mean-field) universal critical behavior.